simonrodrig/personal-website/src/projects/databases.md

 ## Problem
 This project was conducted for a course titled Database Concepts.
-As the name implies, it was dedicated to learning about the fundamentals of databases, both the theory and the practical application, and learn to apply those skills in one final semester-long project.
+As the name implies, it was dedicated to learning about the fundamentals of databases, both the theory and the practical application, and to apply those skills in one final semester-long project.

 Our group's project focused on the topic of event tracking on our college's